-INF 599 Special Topics: Mining the Social Web
+INF 599 Special Topics: Data Science for Social Systems

 Office hours: Friday, 1h after class, or by appointment